segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/yandex-direct.md

 * Cost data will be available only for UTM-tags values.
 * Session data will be available for unsupported parameters (through custom dimensions) and UTM-tags values.

+> **Note.** Make sure you tag all campaign [sitelinks](https://yandex.com/support/direct/efficiency/quick-links.html#quick-links){:target="_blank"} the same way you tag the campaign.
+Otherwise SegmentStream might not be able to properly match clicks from sitelinks with Google Analytics sessions.

 <!--
 > Attention!
 The [Google BigQuery](/integrations/google-bigquery) integration has to be enabled to use this feature.